-The City of Round Rock CDBG staff has consulted with the Texas Homeless Network/TX BoS CoC and discussed the next steps to actively participate in the effort to end homelessness in Williamson County.
+Round Rock CDBG staff has consulted with the THN/TX BoS CoC and discussed the next steps to actively participate in the effort to end homelessness in Williamson County.

-In an effort to meet these goals, Round Rock CDBG staff has started work on the following:
+In an effort to meet these goals, CDBG staff has started work on the following:

-- Reach out to Williamson County CDBG staff and partner with them in this effort; - Reach out to nonprofit agencies that provide services to homeless persons in Williamson County and encourage them to participate in coming together to discuss the homeless issues in the area; and - Held a meeting (5/17/19) that included the homeless providers in Williamson County and a presentation by the Texas Homeless Network (THN) on the steps and process to plan a "Point-inTime" count, to discuss in forming a Local Homeless Coalition in Williamson County, as well as provide information on the COC grant.
+- Reach out to Williamson County CDBG staff and nonprofit agencies that provide services to homeless persons and encourage them to participate in coming together to discuss the homeless issues in the area; and - Held a meeting (5/17/19) that included the homeless providers in Williamson County and a presentation by the Texas Homeless Network (THN) on the steps and process to plan a "Point-in-Time" count, to discuss in forming a Local Homeless Coalition in Williamson County, as well as provide information on the COC grant.